Verifiable Credentials

 Benefits:

-Verifiable credentials empower individuals and institutions alike; they enable people to own their data and allow institutions to focus on delivering last-mile services on the basis of that data.
+Verifiable credentials empower both individuals and institutions: they enable people to own their data and allow institutions to focus on delivering efficient last-mile services based on that data.

-It is only when we can easily know about each individual that we can effectively build for each individual.
+It is only when we can reliably identify each individual that we can effectively build for each individual.

 Summary of the DPI approach to verifiable credentials:

-a) Using open spec/standard APIs allow interoperability between data-issuing authority and any data-consuming authority
+a) Using open specification/standard APIs allow interoperability between data-issuing authorities and any data-consuming authorities

-c) Digitally sign all documents issued online - this can be done by a department on behalf of multiple agencies, by departments or private entities themselves.
+c) Digitally sign all documents issued online, this can be done by a department on behalf of multiple agencies, by departments or private entities.

 d) Allow verifiable credentials to be available through eLockers or Wallets.